Title: The Bench That Waits

 Step by step, I am becoming who I always was.

-Reflexión de la Tarde / Evening Reflection
+Reflexión de la tarde / Evening Reflection

 Tomorrow I will walk again.
 And the day after that.
 Walking has become my practice here, my daily discipline, my way of being in this place and in this body.
 Each walk is different: different light, other encounters, different thoughts arising from the rhythm of feet.
 And each walk is the same: the same path, the same sea, the same self, meeting the world one step at a time.